soaxelbrooke/phrase/README.md

 ## Labels

 Labels are used to learn significant single tokens and to aid in scoring significant phrases.
 While `phrase` can be used without providing labels, providing them allows it to learn more nuanced phrases, like used by a specific community or when describing a specific product.
-Labels are generally provided in the `labels` column of the input CSV, or with the `--label` command line argument.
+Labels are generally provided in the `label` column of the input CSV, or with the `--label` command line argument.

 Providing labels for your data causes `phrase` to count them into separate bags per label, and during export allows it to calculate an extra significance score based on label (instead of just co-occurance).
 This means that a phrase that is unique to that label is much more likely to be picked up than if it was being overshadowed in unlabeled data.